robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 Symphony is a secure chat messaging system being developed by a consortium of finance and tech partners including HSBC and other tier 1 banks.
 I was hired to build technologies (such as chat-bots) to integrate HSBC systems with Symphony to increase the value of the platform and therefore its internal uptake.

-- I build an **Apache Solr** and **Spring Boot** based application for Symphony which indexed HSBC Global Research and made it searchable and shareable from within Symphony.
+- I build an **Apache Solr** and **Spring Boot** based application for Symphony which indexed HSBC Global Research publications, making them searchable and shareable from within Symphony.
 - It used a **Javascript React and Redux** front-end, with tests written in **Jest** and **Selenium**.
 - Search results from the app were qualitatively better than those from the existing Global Research search engine, so at the time I left the plan was to switch the website to use the same search engine.
 - Although built for internal use, Global Research tasked me with rolling this out to Symphony users in other institutions too.
 [Here is a promotional video HSBC made for the app launch.](https://players.brightcove.net/1311491902001/default_default/index.html?videoId=5759030978001)